civictechdc/civictechdc-website/partners.md

 layout: default
 banner-hero: true
 title: Partners
-description: Civic Tech DC is a group of technologists and advocates who volunteer their skills and time to improve community conditions and local civic issues.
+subtitle: Civic Tech DC is a group of technologists and advocates who volunteer their skills and time to improve community conditions and local civic issues.
 We partner with local nonprofits, community-based organizations, and government to help them solve problems using technology.
+hero-image: assets/images/hero-image-partners.jpg
 ---

 ## Become a partner